fabrica-datos-laborales/fdl-data/codebook/03-ilo.knit.md

 # ILOSTAT

 ILOSTAT is the primary source of labour statistics, containing variables about Economics Relationships and Employments as well as Political and Social Association, included in the following table.
+Some variables like employment share in different economic sectors, labour productivity and hourly labour productivity are from World Indicators of Skills for Employment (WISE).
+WISE was built with data from other well-known databases such as OECD and Eurostat to offer more statistical tools on skill development for different countries and in series of years from 1990 to the present.

 <table class="table" style="font-size: 10px; margin-left: auto; margin-right: auto;">
  <thead>